dusanpetkovicdsaga/blog/resume.md

 <img src="{{ site.avatar }}" alt="Me" width="120" height="120" style="margin-right:20px; margin-bottom:10px; float:left" />

-Results-driven front-end web developer with extensive experience building customized solutions
-utilizing: React, TypeScript, JavaScript, SCSS, ES6, Nodejs.
-Experienced in leading small teams of developers, writing project specifications, and talking directly to clients.
+I am a results-driven front-end web developer with extensive experience building customized solutions utilizing React, TypeScript, JavaScript, SCSS, ES6, and Node.js.
+I have experience leading small teams of developers, writing project specifications, and communicating directly with clients.

-Motivated to constantly improve skills and provide value to clients working on the cutting edge with focus on the front-end while maintaining full stack awareness and ability.
+I am motivated to constantly improve my skills and provide value to clients by working on the cutting edge with a focus on the front-end while maintaining full-stack awareness and ability.

 <div style="clear: both;"></div>